Rajasthan Police at a Glance

 Earlier the State Government had appointed a committee in October, 1973 headed by Shri Ganesh Singh, the then Additional Inspector General of Police for the re-organization of police force.
 This committee studied different aspects of re-organization of Rajasthan Police after conducting a detailed examination of the training facilities available to it.
 The recommendations of the committee were accepted and many basic changes were introduced in the Academy and the training system of the police.
 A separate post of Inspector General of Police(Training) was created in April, 1980.

 Training is an integral part of police force as it moderates the knowledge, skill and attitudinal changes in police personnel.
 The role of police is constantly undergoing change with changing times, increasing aspirations of the people and changing technology.
 The training becomes important not only for the police department but for the society as a whole.
 The Gore Committee (1971) has come out with the most comprehensive document on police training in the country.
 Its recommendations are being incorporated in the various syllabi.
 Training aids and methods are also being used in accordance with the recommendations of the Gore Committee.
+While we impart training we endeavour to enhance professionalism, spirit of service and integrity among our officers and men.

 The Contributions of hundreds of luminaries in the field of science and technology have brought us to the threshold of a new era, far more significant and important than the industrial revolution itself.
 The emergence of computer and communication has brought major changes in our approach towards science and technology, education system, society, culture, values and way of life.
 The advent of internet and world wide web facility has squeezed the world with instant transfer of information and knowledge. world has become a home now.
+In changing times special emphasis is given on enhancing both knowledge of law and investigative skills relating to offences against women & children.
+Cyber crimes and use of scientific aids in investigation.
+Spirit of service is further deepened through various special courses and training initiatives.